-To begin with, I would like to make it clear that there are a lot of job titles on the Web.
-The confusion between such jobs is understandable because they do meet ways.
+The confusion between these jobs is understandable because there are so many different titles.
 So, how do we know which is which and where we fit in?
 Let’s take a look:

 - Web Designer